-The Planning Commission is vested with the authority to review the SMP as part of regular SMP updates required by RCW 90.58.080 as a major element of the Town's planning and regulatory program, and make recommendations for amendments thereof to the Town Council.
+- 1. Decide on appeals of administrative decisions issued by the SMP Administrator. - 2.
+Review the SMP as part of regular SMP updates required by RCW 90.58.080 as a major element of the Town's planning and regulatory program, and make recommendations for amendments thereof to the Town Council.